bxparks/AUniter/tools/README.md

         * tested with v2016.01.0
         * `$ sudo apt install microcom`

+I do not use Arduino IDE 2, so I cannot give any information.
+I suspect that `auniter.sh` is no longer compatible with Arduino IDE 2.

 ### MacOS (10.14.6 Mojave)

 Most of the functionality seems to work under MacOS 10.14 (Mojave), but I have